ReddScofield25/sow-advanced-car-features/README.md

 ---

 ## 🔗 About This Project
-This was a self-designed, imaginary project created solely to practice developing an SOW.
-The focus was on learning how to document a project clearly so that analysts, engineers, managers, and stakeholders can share the same understanding and carry out the work effectively.
+This self-designed, imaginary project was created exclusively to practice SOW development.
+The emphasis was on learning how to document a project clearly—so that analysts, engineers, managers, and stakeholders can operate with a shared understanding and execute effectively.